jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 ## Instruction Style

-The course will be a combination of in-person lectures on Tuesdays and Thursday paper discussions, both occurring during the regularly scheduled class period.
+The course will be a combination of in-person lectures on Wednesdays and paper to read and discuss on Mondays.
+Both will occur during the regularly scheduled class period.

-Attendance and participation are required, but will not be recorded by the instructor or TA.
-You will self-grade based on the above rubric (i.e., the honor system).
+Attendance and participation are required.
+You must bring a device to class that is capable of logging into Canvas, you will record your attendance each day in the first 15 minutes of class through Canvas.
+Stay until the end of class if you mark yourself present, at the end of each lecture period I reserve the right to choose a small number of random names (uniformly at random) and check ASU IDs for those students on the way out the door.  *Any instance of reporting yourself as present for a day where you were late to class, left early, or did not come at all will be treated as a case of academic dishonest*.
+If you lie about attendance in Canvas on one of the attendance quizzes I will give you an F in the course and report you to the AIO.

 For questions and answers regarding course materials and homework please use the course's discussion board or come to office hours, unless there is some compelling reason to use email.
-Use email for course administrativia (requesting an extension, you need a signature from me for some reason, etc.)
-Feel free to email me any time for anything, I won't shame you, but if you're asking questions about the homework or lectures you're much more likely to get a timely response in the course discussion platform than via email.
+Also use Canvas for course administrativia unless there is some reason to use email.  (requesting an extension, you need a signature from me for some reason, etc.) Feel free to email me any time for anything, I won't shame you, but if you're asking questions about the homework or lectures you're much more likely to get a timely response in the course discussion platform than via email, and if you email me about important things you might have to ping me because I don't keep my email inbox clean like I do my Canvas inbox.

 All homeworks should be done in Linux.
 You can use other OSes, but if you need help (tool recommendations, help with debugging, troubleshooting error